 One of the most promising responses to the problems is an effort to integrate the anti-hunger and sustainable agriculture approaches into a broader, systems-based movement for community food security (CFS).
 The goal is to create a condition in which all community residents obtain a safe, culturally appropriate, nutritionally sound diet through an economically and environmentally sustainable food system that promotes community self-reliance and social justice.

 Following guidelines for Policy Advocacy course-linked capstones, this paper presents and analyzes a major product from my own advocacy work: a 44 page policy position paper aimed to inform an explicit CFS movement in Vermont as a local solution to the global food crisis.
 The paper is part of a larger initiative of Post Oil Solutions, a community organization based in the Brattleboro area.
 It includes four major recommendations:

 • Vermont should develop a Food Policy Council at the state level and conduct a statewide community food assessment. • Community based projects such as community gardens, youth programs, and gleaning projects need to be expanded. • Vermont needs to support and develop the local food system • Federal level lobbying is essential to improve conditions for Vermont's farmers and consumers.

 The paper concludes with an evaluation of the paper’s effectiveness as an advocacy tool and general lessons relevant to others doing similar work.

 Agricultural and Resource Economics

 Berkfield, Richard, "Community Food Security for Vermont: Local Solutions to the Global Food Crisis" (2009).
 Capstone Collection.
-Paper 2139.
+2139.